tastiestPie/tastiestPie.github.io/README.md

 Atom, and the preview plug-in was super helpful with making and debugging the website.
 I also dabbled in some CodePen for some prototyping.

+## Project Goals

+One of the main goals I had when I set out on making this project is to have a place where I can display my portfolio for anyone to see.
+There is where the idea of creating a portfolio website came into existence and it's something I kept in mind when designing the website.

+Some other goals I had when I made this website was to experiment with and improve my Javascript skills, as well as learn Boostrap, jQuery, and other tools that help mobile responsiveness and user-interactive design.

 ## Challenges Faced

 One of the challenges in making this website is learning the ins and outs of Javascript, jQuery, and Bootstrap.
 This was